COLORADO SPRINGS EQUINE LAWYERS

 In Colorado and six other states, a brand inspection is a necessary part of the equine transfer process.
 Brand inspection is mandatory on cattle, horses, mules and donkeys in Colorado.
 A brand inspection is required every time you change ownership of an equine.
 Inspections are generally arranged by the owner of the livestock to be sold or transported, and it is the inspector’s job, among other things, to determine whether the purported owner is in lawful possession of the livestock.

-Contact The Experienced Equine Lawyers At Kanthaka Group
+Contact The Experienced Colorado Springs Equine Lawyers At Kanthaka Group

 At Kanthaka Group, some of our attorneys are horse owners, breeders, and equestrians themselves, giving us a unique understanding of the wide range of issues facing those involved in the industry.
 Our Colorado equine law attorneys strive to guide organizations, owners, and investors through everything from reviewing simple contracts to litigating complex cases.
 We’re ready to deliver above and beyond expectations.
 Contact our Colorado Springs equine lawyers today.